Ancilla-assisted schemes are beneficial for Gaussian state phase estimation: Results

 While this is the precision achievable with that measurement, this is not the ultimate achievable precision, i.e. based on the quantum Fisher information.
 If we calculate the QFI for the lossless case, $4\Delta^2 G$, this gives

+In the optimal case where we restrict the total photon number in the interferometer, $\alpha$ and $r$ are related by $\sinh^2r = \alpha^2$.
+Here the value in eq.~\eqref{eq:qficaves} outperforms Eq.~\eqref{eq:cavesold} by more than a factor of $\frac{3}{2}$.
+We plot the QFI in Fig.~\ref{fig:caves_qfi}, where the coherent squeezed state has squeezing parameter $r=1.15$.\footnote{Note that the parameters were chosen realistically, but otherwise arbitrarily for graphical convenience, and such that for a given fixed total mean photon number, the highest QFI is achieved.} The QFI (solid blue line) is significantly larger than when only photon counting is used (black dotted line, calculated by Ono and Hofmann in Ref.~\cite{PhysRevA.81.033819}).
+In this plot, the coherent state used for comparison has a mean photon number of $2\alpha^2$ (red dashed line).

-In the optimal case (in terms of total photon number in the interferometer) where $\sinh^2r = \alpha^2$, the value in eq.~\eqref{eq:qficaves} outperforms Eq.~\eqref{eq:cavesold} by more than a factor of 3/2.
-As can be seen in Fig.~\ref{fig:caves_qfi}, this particular scheme is also loss-resistant with the optimal measurement.
-However, it does not outperform the coherent state at all loss parameters (depending on the squeezing and displacement parameter, which is not obvious from the plot here).
+As can be seen in Fig.~\ref{fig:caves_qfi}, the Caves scheme with the optimal measurement out-performs the coherent state up until $\eta \approx 0.6$.
+However, it does not beat the coherent state at all loss parameters (depending on the squeezing and displacement parameter, which is not obvious from the plot here).